vramdhanie/Jokes/OneLiners/content.md

 I have a new theory on inertia but it does not seem to be gaining momentum.

 #24
-Its 2 steak hacher boulettes, one ask the other "ous t cacher" ou steak hacher.
+Its 2 steak hacher boulettes playing cachette, one ask the other "ous t cacher" ou steak hacher.